 As we’ve mentioned before, some of the best rums in the world are produced in Central America and if you’re willing to open your eyes to the possibilities when you’re traveling through there, you can find the liquor deals of a lifetime.

-I’m a big fan of Ron Centenario rum from Costa Rica and think it’s one of the world’s best undiscovered gems.
+I’m a big fan of Ron Centenario Costa Rican rum and think it’s one of the world’s best undiscovered gems.
 It doesn’t have the complexity of Guatemala’s Ron Zacapa and it won’t hold up to a cigar smoking session like Flor de Cana, but if you’re looking for something to sip on the patio or next to the fireplace, this is a golden choice.

 What makes a great sipping rum is a matter of taste, of course, and some real rum fans will read this and scoff.
 They prefer something with more bite, more substance, more of a kick in the ass.
 You can surely get that from Caribbean rum made at sea level with bad water and molasses aged in sweaty tropical barrels.
 You can also get it from Flor de Cana from Nicaragua, which we’ll admit to enjoying thoroughly in the right circumstances.
 Instead this Ron Centenario rum is like a distillation of butterscotch, vanilla, brown sugar, and sunshine.
 It’s a guilty pleasure and a pure delight.
 The longer it’s aged, the more serious it gets, but for making cocktails even the four-year version is terrific.